2022–23 RFU Championship: Promotion and relegation

 Subject to meeting the minimum standards criteria the team finishing top of the league will be promoted to Premiership Rugby, which means there will be no relegation to National League 1.
 If the champions do not meet the criteria, and therefore not promoted, one team will be relegated.
-With both Wasps and Worcester Warriors entering administration and possible relegation to the championship, the number of teams in next seasons competition is uncertain and could consist of 12, 13 or 14 teams.
+With both Wasps and Worcester Warriors entering administration and deemed unable to compete in the Championship the competition will include 12 teams in 2023–24.

 On 13 February 2023, the RFU confirmed that only Doncaster Knights were eligible for promotion.

 RFU funding

 For the third year in a row, each club will receive approximately £161,500 in funding from the RFU, as part of the reduction of funding introduced ahead of the 2016–17 season.
 Following news of the funding change, several clubs announced a switch to a semi-professional business model ahead of the 2020–21 season.

 Teams

 Eleven of the twelve teams played in last season's competition.
 Having won the 2021–22 National League 1, Caldy were promoted to the Championship.
 Owing to there being only eleven teams in the Championship last season there was no relegation.